 - Interview a number of lenders and narrow the field down to three or four

-- Take their offers and compare the actual cost of each using the attached Excel analysis.
+- Take their offers and compare the actual cost of each using the attached Excel analysis. (click the excel image above to download the excel file)

 If you have any questions, post them in the comments below or send me an email at LoanGuide@Outlook.com.